Who We Are

 Executive Director

-Caryn Herring is a person who stutters, a speech-language pathologist, and a doctoral candidate at Michigan State University.
-Caryn met Lee in 2010, and has been involved with Friends ever since.
-Caryn served on the Board of Directors as the Chairperson for 5 years and is proud to follow in Lee’s footsteps as the current Executive Director of Friends.
-Caryn’s research interests include the process of desensitization for people who stutter, reducing adverse impact, and the role of voluntary stuttering.
-She has also taught and clinically supervised both undergraduate and graduate students at MSU, The University of Pittsburgh, and Duquesne University.
+Caryn Herring is a person who stutters and a speech-language pathologist.
+Caryn met Lee in 2010 and has been involved with Friends ever since.
+Caryn served as the Chairperson on the Friends Board of Directors for 5 years and is proud to follow in Lee’s footsteps as the current Executive Director of Friends.
+She graduated with her PhD from Michigan State University, her MS from Purdue University, and her BA from the University of Pittsburgh.
+Caryn’s research interests include the process of desensitization, reducing adverse impact, and enhancing accessibility for people who stutter.
+Caryn has presented at conferences and Universities across the country as well as taught and clinically supervised undergraduate and graduate students at Michigan State University, The University of Pittsburgh, Gannon University, and Duquesne University.

 Board Members